Happy Financial Year End! I hope everyone enjoyed the long Easter weekend and made the most of the glorious weather.

-Finally, we are delighted to announce that we will be working with our Customer Experience (CX) partner, insight6 – one of the UK’s leading legal client feedback organisations.
-We are offering our members the chance to get involved in a customer experience benchmarking project for free.
+Just to remind you all that we are working with insight6 who are offering our members the chance to get involved in a customer experience benchmarking project for free.
 For more information and to sign up please click here.

 - 01.05.19- Future of Pro Bono with Bristol Law Centre